Erikx3/2D_Pygame_Drone_Simulation/README.md

 # 2d Drone Flying Simulation with PyGame

 This is a 2D Drone simulation, where the user is able to fly and control a drone.
-The flight physics a very simplified and this program is only used for teaching purpose and was developed during visiting the lecture "Flight Simulation" and the TU Berlin.
+The flight physics are very simplified.
+This program is only used for teaching purpose and was developed during visiting the lecture "Flight Simulation" at the TU Berlin.
 The most important features are:
 - Flying the drone manually
 - Clear Interfaces
 - Editor Mode for adding walls